arnavv-agarwal/Food-Access-Analysis/README.md

 ## Overview
-This project aims to address the critical issue of food insecurity within national Medicare Advantage plans by deploying a targeted food access program.
-Leveraging publicly available data from the CDC's 500 Cities Project and the FDA's Food Atlas, the analysis identifies areas with high poverty rates and food insecurity to optimize program impact.
+<p align="justify">This project aims to address the critical issue of food insecurity within national Medicare Advantage plans by deploying a targeted food access program.
+Leveraging publicly available data from the CDC's 500 Cities Project and the FDA's Food Atlas, the analysis identifies areas with high poverty rates and food insecurity to optimize program impact.</p>

 ## Interactive Visualization
 To view the interactive visualizations along with the entire code, please visit [nbviewer](https://nbviewer.org/github/arnavv-agarwal/Food-Access-Analysis/blob/main/Food_Access_Analysis.ipynb).

-Through this analysis, we anticipate a significant reduction in food insecurity, low access to stores, and poverty rates in targeted regions, thereby enhancing the well-being of Medicare Advantage plan members.
+<p align="justify">Through this analysis, we anticipate a significant reduction in food insecurity, low access to stores, and poverty rates in targeted regions, thereby enhancing the well-being of Medicare Advantage plan members.</p>

 ## Objective
-The primary objective is to provide actionable insights for deploying a food access program that maximizes impact on the Medicare Advantage plan's membership.
-This involves determining deployment locations, estimating program reach, identifying target populations, and projecting the program's impact.
+<p align="justify">The primary objective is to provide actionable insights for deploying a food access program that maximizes impact on the Medicare Advantage plan's membership.
+This involves determining deployment locations, estimating program reach, identifying target populations, and projecting the program's impact.</p>

 ## Features
 - Utilization of CDC's 500 Cities Project and FDA's Food Atlas data.